 The most exciting part about this skincare trend is that it is a complete reversal to the twelve-step routines that had us buying dozens and dozens of skin care products for nightly use.
-You only need three skin care products to complete your nightly routine with skin cycling.
+You only need three skin cycling products to complete your nightly routine with skin cycling.

+Since the trend went viral on TikTok many have been asking, “what is skin cycling?”.
 Skin cycling is a four-night cycle designed to provide skin with the treatment it needs, along with a rest and re-moisturizing period.
 The routine is always performed at night and in a specific order.
 The routine calls for one night of exfoliation, followed by a night of retinol, followed by two nights of “skin rest” or moisturizing.

 The idea is that by rotating active ingredient nights with moisture-protecting nights, the skin’s natural barrier can be maintained.
 Moreover, it gives people some real clarity after years of trying to incorporate every skin care product under the sun on any given night.

 What’s better, Dr. Whitney Bowe skin cycling can be appropriate for anyone, at any age, with any skin type or skin concerns.
 However, you may need to customize the skin cycling routine somewhat – some opt for a five-night cycle with an extra recovery night between the exfoliation and retinol nights.

 After receiving 3.5 billion views for #skincycling, this skincare trend is extremely hot right now.
 Here is the four-night skin cycling routine, so you can give it a try with your preferred skin cycling products.